Much of ILP's passion and mission is geared toward helping children learn English ... why is that?

 So how are you needed?
 Volunteers help by working with cute kids!
 We have a couple different ways you can help —Teach English to kids in the classroom or volunteer in orphanages, helping with physical and emotional development as the children prepare for adoption.

 Psst!
 Did you know you don't need any experience teaching or in the health field to volunteer with us?
 Sweet!

 When most people think of making a difference and doing a service trip they picture volunteering in an orphanage, building houses for the homeless, or stepping in after a natural disaster.
 All wonderful things.
 But have you ever considered teaching English as a service as well?

 We have.
-Our volunteer program is highly geared towards service towards sharing the English language through a natural speaker (like you!).
-If you were raised with English as your first language, you have a huge skill to share.
+Our volunteer program is highly geared towards sharing the English language through a natural speaker (like you!).
+If you were raised with English as your first language, you have a sought after skill that can be shared.
 Here's why.

 More Opportunities Come To English Speakers

 We all know that education in any form opens doors.
 You have more opportunities when you bring more skills to the table and that is especially true with jobs.

-English is the international language.
-No matter what country you go to, speaking English and speaking it well is a much needed skill that employers are seeking.
-If you go on vacation in the Dominican Republic, the nice hotel you're staying at is absolutely going to hire locals who speak English as well as Spanish so that they can accomodate you and anyone else who stays there.
-Not only are more opportunities given to bilingual speakers who are fluent in English, but they'll also receive a better pay.
-If you teach a child English, you're giving them an invaluable skill that will help them progress and achieve their best life with that education.
+We've seen the need for English speakers increase as tourism and business relations grow.
+If you go on vacation in the Dominican Republic, the nice hotel you're staying at is absolutely going to hire locals who speak English as well as Spanish so that they can accommodate both locals and tourists from around the world.
+Not only are more opportunities given to bilingual speakers who are fluent in English, but they tend to also receive a better pay.

-This is especially true in touristic countries like Thailand and and spots in Europe.
+This is especially true in touristic countries like Costa Rica and Thailand and throughout large regions like Europe.
 The same goes for the Caribbean in places like the Dominican Republic and Haiti.